Jerrysuper123/javaIntroduction/springConcepts.md

 # Maven - project manager for external lib
-make sure all versions are in sync spring will work with hypernate??
+make sure all versions are in sync spring will work with hypernate?? hypernate is just an ORM - wrapper for db.

-other examples, Gradle and ivy
+Similar to Maven, there are other project manager like Gradle and ivy

 # maven has lifecyles to manage build, test etc and plugins as well